-The student, in consultation with the supervisor, must develop a plan of study for winter term in the areas of theory and methods connected with his/her specific research topic.
-The plan should be submitted December 15 together with the preliminary research proposal, and should include justification for how the proposed theory and methods courses will further the student's progress from the proposal to the prospectus.
+The student, in consultation with the supervisor, must develop a plan of study for the fall and winter terms in the areas of theory and methods connected with his/her specific research topic.
+The plan should be submitted December 15 together with the preliminary research proposal, and should include a summary and reflection on the methods and theory study conducted during the fall term, a discussion of what other methods and theories should be explored in depth for the dissertation prospectus, and justification for how the proposed theory and methods courses will further the student's progress towards the prospectus.

 The student will list the proposed courses for the winter term.
-Theory and methods courses are offered during winter term by various faculty members in different departments; a list and details of some of these will be issued to students in November, but students should also conduct research on courses of interest offered throughout the University.
-Optional courses in theory methods within the Department will run if a minimum of 1 student opts to take it.
+Theory and methods courses are offered during winter term by various faculty members in different departments.
+Students should conduct research on courses of interest offered throughout the University as described on the course hub.
+Optional courses in theory and methods within the Department will run if a minimum of 1 student opts to take it.
 The form to be completed for the Theory/Methods Needs Assessment and Study Plan (and updated in April to document the completion of the Theory and Methods Study Program) is provided on the Moodle website.